Hecate2/Ti/1A2B/README.md

 [8317]	4A0B (correct answer!)
 ```

-This program helps the guesser filter the impossible answers with GPU.
+The program [1a2b_gpu.py](1a2b_gpu.py) helps the guesser filter the impossible answers with GPU.
 It prints the answer to be provided to the host, and it's your job to input `a` and `b` back to the program.
 (No need to input `aAbB`.
 You can just type `a b`.)
 Then the program will print all the remaining possible solutions, and (naively) select the smallest number as the next answer.

 ```
 Rhantolk@HISTORIA C:\Users\RhantolkYtriHistoria